-The minimum unit requirement for the Master of Arts degree in Anthropology is 33 (three of these required units are M.A. thesis or report hours).
-In addition, you must enroll for at least three units of Anthropology 909 (Master’s Report) or Anthropology 910 (Master’s Thesis), in consultation with your major advisor.
+The minimum unit requirement for the Master of Arts degree in Anthropology is 33.
+Three of these required units are enrollment for either a M.A.
+Thesis (Anthropology 910) or Master’s Report (Anthropology 909), in consultation with your major advisor.
 Other courses for the M.A. degree should also be chosen in consultation with your advisor.

 Master’s Plan of Study

 Students in M.A. programs must complete a “Master’s Plan of Study” form by the end of their first year.
 You should list all courses that you plan to use for your M.A. degree, and show it to your major advisor before submitting it to the Anthropology Advising Office for signature.
 Courses listed for the M.A. degree must be 500-level or above.

 - ANTH 636 – Foundations of Archaeological Interpretation (3 units)